 • Cookies are downloaded via the web browser during the first visit to the website.

 • Cookies do not change the configuration of the device used by the User, the files help to adapt the content of the website to the expectations, facilitate navigation on the pages and ensure the effectiveness of security procedures.

 • Cookies allow you to assess what the Users’ preferences are, and how the website can be improved.

 In general, we use two types of cookies, each with a specific purpose:

-Anonymised statistical cookies: these are cookies, including from third-party providers, which help us analyse your use of the website, and that of other users, so we can optimize the site for a better browsing experience.
-While these cookies may contain personal data at the collection, we use the anonymization feature of google analytics to anonymize your IP address immediately after collection.
-See point 5 for more information.
+• Anonymised statistical cookies: these are cookies, including from third-party providers, which help us analyse your use of the website, and that of other users, so we can optimize the site for a better browsing experience.
+While these cookies may contain personal data at the collection, we use the anonymization feature of Google Analytics to anonymize your IP address immediately after collection.

 For the statistics cookies listed above, we require your prior consent as a legal ground for processing this information.